 - assign default values for general properties

 - configure the data stream source for leaf fields (fields that have no child items)

 - apply filters to leaf fields that derive values from a data source (not manually entered), as needed

 Other things you can do on this Fields tab is view references to fields (references exist when the field is in use in one or more financial summary structures), and delete fields.

 You can select/de-select the available data streams on the General tab at any time.

 Creating a Summary Field

-|Description||Optional) Enter any information you think will be useful to the end user, as the text you type here will be the hover text when the user hovers their cursor over the field label.|
+|Description||(Optional) Enter any information you think will be useful to the end user - the text you type here will be the hover text when the end user hovers their cursor over the field label.|

 |Show on Reports||

-|Include in NPV Calculations||Not yet implemented.
-We will be including a calculated field for NPV.
-When this checkbox is selected, the field you are creating is included in the NPV calculation.
+|Include in NPV Calculations||(NOT YET SUPPORTED) We will be including a calculated field for NPV.
+When this checkbox is selected, the field you are creating automatically is included in the NPV calculation.
 This setting provides the default value - once this field is on the structure the setting can be enabled/disabled.|

 |Include in ROI Calculations||